Configuration Settings and Security

 Driver and Executor memory

-Navigate to Administer/Local Spark instances and configure Driver memory and Executor memory to values that match the amount of RAM you want to assign to Lyftron's Apache Spark instance.
+Navigate to Administer/Local Apache Spark instances and configure Driver memory and Executor memory to values that match the amount of RAM you want to assign to Lyftrondata's Apache Spark instance.

 Virus scanning recommendations

-This chapter contains recommendations that may help an administrator running Lyftron Server to optimize performance of Lyftron and Windows operating system, when it is used with antivirus software in a managed business environment.
+This chapter contains recommendations that may help an administrator running Lyftrondata Server to optimize performance of Lyftrondata and Windows operating system, when it is used with antivirus software in a managed business environment.

 Important This article contains information that shows how to help lower security settings or how to temporarily turn off security features on a computer.
 Before you make these changes, we recommend that you evaluate the risks that are associated with implementing them in your particular environment, and to take any appropriate additional steps to help protect the computer.